Categories

 Key points:

-• Who can enter: clients, contractors, consultants, subcontractors, architects, manufacturers and suppliers, joint ventures/partnerships or academia
+- Who can enter: clients, contractors, consultants, subcontractors, architects, manufacturers and suppliers, joint ventures/partnerships or academia.

-• The technology must have been implemented within your business or on a project between March 2023 and March 2024
+- The technology must have been implemented within your business or on a project between March 2024 and March 2025.

-• You may also submit this entry into other award categories if it meets their criteria.
+- You may also submit this entry into other award categories if it meets their criteria.

-This category focuses on new technology – hardware or software that has been on the market for no more than 18 months.
+This category focuses on new technology – hardware or software – that has been on the market for no more than 18 months.

 The judges will be looking for evidence of genuine innovation, not a me-too product, that has the opportunity to bring about real-world improvements in the delivery and operation of the built environment.
+To emphasise, me-too products with no USP will not be judged.

 Key points:

-• Who can enter: clients, contractors, subcontractors, consultants, architects, manufacturers and suppliers, joint ventures/partnerships or academia
+- Who can enter: clients, contractors, subcontractors, consultants, architects, manufacturers and suppliers, joint ventures/partnerships or academia.

-• The entry should focus on work that took place between March 2023 and March 2024
+- The entry should focus on work that took place between March 2024 and March 2025.

-• You may also submit this entry into other award categories if it meets their criteria
+- You may also submit this entry into other award categories if it meets their criteria.

 Key points:

-• The entry should focus on work carried out between March 2023 and March 2024
+- The entry should focus on work carried out between March 2024 and March 2025.

-• You may also submit this entry into other award categories if it meets their criteria.
+- You may also submit this entry into other award categories if it meets their criteria.

 This category recognises those organisations whose vision is an industry that places great importance on carbon efficiency: an industry that continuously measures and manages carbon through all project stages, basing project decisions on CO2e emissions, not just cost and time.